conanc/CV/README.md

 Senior Software Engineer, [Bright North](http://www.brightnorth.co.uk/), London 01/2014 - Today
 -----------------------------------------------------------------------------------------------

 My current role requires both full-stack development and non-technical responsibilities, as a result of the size of the engineering capability - we're 6 strong.
-I provide technical, architectural and process leadership for our [Convolo platform](http://www.brightnorth.co.uk/platform.html).
+I provide technical, architectural and process leadership for our [Convolo platform](http://www.brightnorth.co.uk/platform.html), a microservice-based application featuring a high-performance messaging pipeline, real-time graphing interface and batch ETL jobs.
 In the last year I've successfully led a project that delivered a self-service recruitment website, as well as participating in teams that delivered a social ecommerce platform and Bright North's core product after a pivot.
 We work to firm deadlines with a strong quality ethic.
 Development methodology is pragmatic not dogmatic, based on agile and TDD.
 I consider continuous integration and peer review to be first-class activities.
 I'm usually found plugging together micro-services in the guts of a SaaS web application of some sort.

 Tech stack: Clojure / Clojurescript / MySQL / Elasticsearch / RedShift / RabbitMQ / SQS / Chef / AWS